robc79/learn_c_sharp_4_fun/04_classes_and_objects.md

 C# uses a style of programming called OOP (Object Oriented Programming).
 This style revolves around two core things - classes and objects.
 In this listing we are introduced to a simple `Greeter` class that says hello to a person.
+We also see how to make an object and call its methods.

 ## Listing